Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Can LLMs Summarise European Parliament Debates?

 \subsection{Summary Evaluation}

 Next, we generate summaries for a sample of EP debates and apply our proposed methods of summary evaluation alongside three existing metrics. \textit{ROUGE} \cite{lin2004rouge} is based on explicit n-gram overlap between the source and summary content.
 Thus, it is liable to over-penalise fair abstraction or paraphrasing in summaries. \textit{BERTScore} \cite{zhang2019bertscore} accounts for abstraction by measuring semantic similarity between tokens in the source and the summary.
 However, when comparing large volumes of text, these methods are unable to sufficiently penalise inconsistencies in summaries in the presence of strong signals of semantic similarity. \textit{Natural Language Inference} (NLI) models are designed to address this issue by detecting factual inconsistencies in the summary via \textit{entailment classification}.
 However, these metrics evaluate summaries holistically against source text, offering aggregate scores and lacking any formal representation of the argumentation in the debate.
 As such they obscure which aspects of the debate content are preserved or lost.
-We list all scores for two sample debates in Table~\ref{tab:evaluation}.
+We list all scores for two sample debates in Table~\ref{tab:evaluation} and all prompts used in summarisation are provided in the SM\ifthenelse{\boolean{arxivversion}}{}{ in \cite{Cunningham_26X}}.